Effective experience rating for large insurance portfolios via surrogate modeling: A likelihood-based summary statistic

-In this section, we introduce the concept of the ``credibility index," which is a summary statistic that measures the likelihood of the claim history of a policyholder under a distorted probability measure.
-This index is tailor-made to the underlying Bayesian model, incorporates the policyholder attributes, and may be used by actuaries for interpretation of the experience rating process.
-Furthermore, it is designed to capture most of the information in the claim history of a policyholder.
+In this section, we introduce a likelihood-based summary statistic that is carefully crafted to capture most of the information within a policyholder's claim history.
+It can be interpreted as a measure associated with the likeliness of a policyholder exhibiting such claiming behavior.
+This summary statistic is tailor-made to align with the underlying Bayesian model, incorporates policyholder attributes, and can be employed by actuaries to enhance their understanding of the experience rating process.
+Here we focus on introducing the likelihood-based statistic and its properties in a more intuitive fashion and defer the more involved technical details to Appendix \ref{sufficiency}.

-As we discussed in the previous section, we seek a summary statistic that serves as a sufficient statistic, or that is very close to being one.
-In statistics, it is well-known that the likelihood, as a function of both the latent variable and the observed data, is always sufficient (see, for example, Lemma 1 in \cite{mayoqualitative} or \cite{schweder2016confidence}).
-Therefore, it is natural to consider the likelihood function itself (or the log-likelihood) as a reasonable choice for the summary statistic.
+As we discussed in the previous section, we seek a summary statistic that serves as a sufficient statistic for the accurate calculation of Bayesian premiums.
+In statistics, it is well-known that the likelihood, as a function of both the latent variable and the observed data, is always sufficient (Lemma 1 in \cite{mayoqualitative} or \cite{schweder2016confidence}).
+Therefore, it is natural to consider the likelihood function itself (or the log-likelihood) as a reasonable choice for the desired summary statistic.
 However, the likelihood cannot be used as a statistic since the value of the latent variable is not fixed.
-Despite this, the likelihood function provides enough motivation to define our candidate summary statistic, the credibility index, as a modification of the likelihood function, as follows:

-\begin{definition}[Credibility index] The credibility index for a policyholder is defined as the following summary statistic:
+Despite this, the likelihood function provides enough motivation to define our candidate summary statistic as a particular section of the likelihood function, as follows: \begin{definition}[ likelihood-based summary statistic ] The likelihood-based summary statistic or just likelihood-based statistic for a policyholder is defined as the following: